isomerpages/moh-upec/_our-work/Community Responsiveness/Overview.md

 people with CPR+AED knowledge and skills and increase myResponder App sign-ups to 500,000 by 2027.</p>
 <p>In addition to training and awareness, recognition of public acts is also
-crucial, especially those have life-saving impacts.
-UPEC's Community Responsiveness team oversees the <strong><a href="/survivor-awards-singapore/" rel="noopener nofollow" target="_blank">Survivor Awards Singapore</a></strong>, a platform where OHCA survivors can express their gratitude to their rescuers, further motivating community participation and fostering a culture of life-saving action.</p>
+crucial, especially those that have life-saving impacts.
+UPEC's Community Responsiveness team oversees the <strong><a href="/survivor-awards-singapore/" rel="noopener nofollow" target="_blank">Survivor Awards Singapore</a></strong>, where OHCA survivors can express their gratitude to their rescuers, further motivating community participation and fostering a culture of life-saving action.</p>
 <p></p>